 Fishing Miami, South Florida Charter Fishing Guide Miami, and Southeast Florida, is home to some of the best saltwater sportfishing in the world.
-Fishing charter captains come and go, but you will not find a more knowledgeable, experienced and capable fishing guide than Capt.
-Dennis Forgione – a proven waterman.
+Fishing charter captains come and go, but you will not find a more knowledgeable, experienced and capable fishing guide than Captain Dennis Forgione.
 Below is a just a taste of what fishing in South Florida and Miami is all about.

 During the winter and spring, Sailfishing off the South Florida coast is as good as it gets.
 There are quite a few Sailfish tournaments during this time of year and Capt.
 Dennis is available for tournaments.
 While kite fishing and drifting for Sailfish, it’s not unusual to catch Dolphin, Tuna, and Kingfish.